openforis/sepal-doc/docs/source/cli/ofgt.rst

     .. note::

-        the band4 in the input layerstack image should be the NIR band and the band 3, the Red band.
+        the band4 in the input layer-stack image should be the NIR band and the band 3, the Red band.
 Note also that the output data type should be specified as Float32 in order to have output values from -1 to 1. :code:`oft-ndvi.bash` also creates a NDVI image using (NIR-VIS) / (NIR + VIS).

 2. NBR - Normalised Burn Ratio
     NBR highlights areas that have burned using Landsat TM.
 Calculate the NBR for your Landsat image: